telerik/blazor-docs/components/listview/templates.md

 ## Template

-This is the main building blog of the listview component.
+This is the main building block of the listview component.
 You define the layout of each item through its `Template` and you can use the `context` which is the model from the data source in order to get the information for the item.

 >caption Item template in the ListView